Last updated on October 25th, 2019 at 02:25 am

-That blogger would be at her 2-year point now if she had stuck with it and blogged everyday, but as you can probably guess, she gave up on it in less than six months.
+That blogger would be at her 2-year point now if she had stuck with it and blogged every day, but as you can probably guess, she gave up on it in less than six months.
 One might argue that she didn’t have the tremendous desire to overcome all that is needed in order to have a popular website, and this is probably true.
-But it’s still important to understand that success takes time … plane and simple.
+But it’s still important to understand that success takes time … plain and simple.

 The definition of self-discipline is, “Do what you should do when you should do it, whether you want to or not.”

 And that’s the promise you must make to yourself when you decide you are going to make your dream come true.
 You must look at your face in the mirror and tell yourself that you will do what you should do when you are supposed to do it — whether you feel like it or not.
 You must resolve to do whatever it takes — that you will not quit — even if it takes 15 years.

 Best-selling author Brian Tracy says, “To achieve something you have never achieved before, you must do something you have never done before.
 You must become someone you have never been to before.
 Whatever you want, you will have to pay a price measured in terms of sacrifice, time, effort and personal discipline.
 Decide what it is and start paying that price today.”